PostHog/posthog.com/contents/handbook/finance.md

 The disadvantage is that scaling an engineering team is, in our opinion, harder than scaling a sales team.
 Since engineers' work very heavily overlaps, there is more complexity to getting this right.
 We may not be able to grow beyond a certain rate, no matter how much we spend.

-The final disadvantage is that it's harder to predict how fast we'll grow (compared to a company that grows by hiring salespeople with targets), so it takes more thought and often requires more faith!
+The final disadvantage is that it's harder to predict how fast we'll grow compared to a company that grows by hiring salespeople with targets, so it takes more thought and often requires more faith!